mehulagg/gitlab/doc/development/packages.md

 ### MVC Checklist

-These are all aspects of a package manager that are expected to be delivered in the first iteration.
-They may span accross many merge requests due to the size of the work, but they should all be implemented by the time the feature flag is removed.
+When adding support to GitLab for a new package manager, the first iteration must contain the following features.
+You can add the features through many merge requests as needed, but all the features must be implemented when the feature flag is removed.

 - Project-level API
 - Push event tracking